This post may contain affiliate links. Please read our disclosure policy.

-Air Fryer Turkey Breast comes out tender and juicy and so flavorful.
-Roasting a turkey in the air fryer keeps your oven free for cooking the sides or keeps it off so you can have turkey year round, even during the hot summer months.
+Air Fryer Turkey Breast cooks in about an hour and comes out tender and juicy every time.
+Roasting a turkey breast in the air fryer keeps your oven free for cooking the sides or keeps it off so you can have turkey year round, even during the hot summer months.

-Cooking in the air fryer is a great way to get a flavorful juicy turkey without heating up your kitchen or while keeping your oven free for mom’s Sweet Potato Casserole!
+Cooking in the air fryer is a great way to get some flavorful juicy turkey meat without heating up your kitchen or while keeping your oven free for mom’s Sweet Potato Casserole!

 This easy recipe makes the best, juiciest and most flavorful turkey breast.
 I was surprised by how much juicier the meat was compared to cooking it in the oven!
 There are 3 simple steps and your entree is done in less than an hour.